The Classification of Clifford Gates over Qubits: Invariants

 \subsection{Subring invariants}

 The first kind of invariant restricts the entries of the tableau to a subring of $\ring$.
-That is, given a subring $\subring \subseteq \ring$, a gate satisfies the invariant $\subinv(\subring)$ if and only if all entries of the tableau are in $\subring$.
-There are twelve classes, all near the top of the lattice, of the form
+That is, given a subring $\subring \subseteq \ring$, a gate satisfies the invariant $\subinv(\subring)$ if and only if all entries of the tableau are in $\subring$.\footnote{There are several interesting works that connect the elements of the matrix representation of a unitary, to the set of gates that generate it.
+For example, every multi-qubit unitary with elements in $\mathbb Z[1/\sqrt 2, i]$ corresponds to a circuit built from Clifford + $T$ gates \cite{kliuchnikov2012fast, giles2013exact}.
+There is a classification of gates corresponding to subrings of $\mathbb Z[1/\sqrt 2, i]$ \cite{amyglaudellross:2020}.
+We stress, however, that our classification depends on the the ring elements of the \emph{tableau}.} There are twelve classes, all near the top of the lattice, of the form

 corresponding to all 12 subrings of $\ring$ listed below.